Why ITAR Compliance Software Matters

 Common Mistakes When Choosing ITAR Software

-- Buying on price alone: A $6k solution that requires manual data entry undermines compliance.
-Invest in automation.
+- Buying on price alone: A cheap solution that needs manual data entry isn't really saving you money—it just makes you not compliant.
+Get one with automation.

-- Choosing software without ERP integration: If it doesn't talk to your order system, you'll create workarounds that bypass controls.
+- Not requiring ERP integration: If it doesn't plug into your order system, you'll end up with workarounds that kill your controls.

 Implementation Timeline and Onboarding